Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Lower Bound on Resilience

 We observe that for processes in \emph{B}, the configurations at the end of $\sigma_3$ and $\sigma_4$ are indistinguishable as they did not take any steps and the global memory is the same.
 By $f$-resilience, in both cases $q_1$ and $q_2$, together with processes in \emph{B} and one of $\{p_1,p_2\}$ should be able to make progress at the end of each of these runs.
 We extend the runs by having $q_1$ and $q_2$ invoke transfers of amount 1 to each other.
 In both runs processes in $B\cup\{p_1,p_2\}$ help them make progress.
-In $\sigma_3$ $p_1$ behaves as if it is a correct process and its local state is the same as it is at the end of $\sigma_2$ and in $\sigma_4$ $p_2$ behaves as if it is a correct process and its local state is the same as it is at the end of $\sigma_1$.
+In $\sigma_3$, $p_1$ behaves as if it is a correct process and its local state is the same as it is at the end of $\sigma_1$, and in $\sigma_4$ $p_2$ behaves as if it is a correct process and its local state is the same as it is at the end of $\sigma_2$.
 Thus, $\sigma_3$ and $\sigma_4$ are indistinguishable to all correct processes, and as a result $q_1$ and $q_2$ act the same in both runs.
 However, from safety exactly one of their transfers should succeed.
 In $\sigma_3$, $p_2$ is correct and \emph{transfer($p_2,q_2$,1)} succeeds, allowing $q_2$ to transfer 1 and disallowing the transfer from $q_1$, whereas $\sigma_4$ the opposite is true.
 This is a contradiction. \end{proof}

 Guerraoui et al.~\cite{guerraoui2019consensus} use an atomic snapshot to implement an asset transfer object in the crash-fault shared memory model.
-In addition, they handle Byzantine processes in the message-passing model by taking advantage of reliable broadcast.
-Their atomic snapshot-based asset transfer is wait-free and linearizable, and thus it is Byzantine linearizable assuming a Byzantine linearizable snapshot.
+In addition, they handle Byzantine processes in the message passing model by taking advantage of reliable broadcast.
+In~\Cref{at_appendix} we show that their atomic snapshot-based asset transfer can be easily adapted to the Byzantine settings by using a Byzantine linearizable snapshot, resulting in a Byzantine linearizable asset transfer.
 Their reliable broadcast-based algorithm, on the other hand, is not linearizable and therefore not Byzantine linearizable even when using Byzantine linearizable reliable broadcast.
 Nonetheless, Auvolat et al.~\cite{auvolat2020money} have used reliable broadcast to construct an asset transfer object where transfer operations are linearizable (although reads are not).

 We note that our lower bound holds for an asset transfer object without read operations.
-This discussion leads us to the following corollary:
+This discussion and the construction in~\Cref{at_appendix} lead us to the following corollary: